avital/avital.github.io/about.md

 ### About me

+I'm currently contracting for OpenAI doing research and engineering.

 I spent most of my early years studying and teaching mathematics, culminating in an [M.Sc. in mathematics](http://www.sciencedirect.com/science/article/pii/S0021869304001863), a year as a visiting student at Rutgers, and founding an [informal school of mathematics](http://thewe.net/math).